-- a) to consider and review the development and management of the University's physical resources, including review of the strategies in relation to key Campus services (i.e. heat, power, water, gas, IT); - b) to approve, within the Financial Regulations, all capital projects below £1m within the current Capital Programme; - c) to consider and approve recommendations from the Capital Projects Working Group and IT. - d) to receive monitoring reports from the Director of Estates and Facilities Management including the following: - Project information from the Capital Project Working Group in relation to the portfolio of infrastructure works - Progress reports from the Annual Plan Programme Board - Any other information as requested - e) To receive monitoring reports from the Director of IT on the Technology Investment Fund and any other information as requested. - f) to approve the Long-Term Maintenance programme by developing a co- ordinated programme for the maintenance and planned replacement of the University physical resources, and to oversee its implementation;

-- g) to advise the Capital Projects (Executive) Board of financial implications and seek approvals where required by financial regulations; - h) to make regular reports to Capital Projects (Executive) Board
+- (b) to approve, within the Financial Regulations, all capital projects below £1m within the current Capital Programme; - (c) to consider and approve recommendations from the Capital Projects Working Group and IT. - (d) to receive monitoring reports from the Director of Estates and Facilities Management including the following: - Project information from the Capital Project Working Group in relation to the portfolio of infrastructure works - Progress reports from the Annual Plan Programme Board - Any other information as requested - (e) To receive monitoring reports from the Director of IT on the Technology Investment Fund and any other information as requested. - (f) to approve the Long-Term Maintenance programme by developing a co- ordinated programme for the maintenance and planned replacement of the University physical resources, and to oversee its implementation; - (g) to advise the Capital Projects (Executive) Board of financial implications and seek approvals where required by financial regulations; - (h) to make regular reports to Capital Projects (Executive) Board

-Chief Operating Officer

-Director of Finance

-Director of Estates and Facilities Management

-Deputy Director of Estates (Capital and Development)

-Director of Information Technology Services

-Deputy Director of Information Technology Services

-Director of External Affairs

-General Counsel

-Head of Estates Portfolio and Business Services

-Head of Procurement and Commercial Services
+- Chief Operating Officer - Director of Finance - Director of Estates and Facilities Management - Deputy Director of Estates (Capital and Development) - Director of Information Technology Services - Deputy Director of Information Technology Services - Director of External Affairs - General Counsel - Head of Estates Portfolio and Business Services - Head of Procurement and Commercial Services